DIVYANSH-675/Nirvana_AI_Hackathon/Nirvana.md

 - **User-Friendly Interface**: A simple and intuitive user interface for a seamless experience.

-- **Fingerprint Authentication**: Secure your health data with fingerprint authentication.

-- **Integration with e-Sanjeevani**: Easily connect with expert doctors through the e-Sanjeevani app.

 - **Collaboration with Local Medical Shops**: Find the nearest medical shops for medication needs.

 - **Data-Driven Public Health**: Anonymized user data helps public health organizations make informed decisions.